---

 Build from a Dockerfile

-To build the image from a Dockerfile named Dockerfile
+To build the image from a Dockerfile named Dockerfile, indicate the current working directory using the <image> argument.

 fly machine run .